nii-nii/apumicrocode/README.md

 *APU from 2-5

 It will flash the BIOS this may take a few minutes.
-When it's finished do a colboot and you're good to go.
+When it's finished do a coldboot and you're good to go.